Christopher J. Couch, Managing Member

 Prior to graduating law school, Mr. Nusloch clerked for New Orleans Legal Assistance, Orleans Public Defenders and participated in the Loyola Law Clinic as a student prosecutor for the Orleans Parish District Attorney’s Office.

 Prior to joining CCB, Mr. Nusloch worked as a staff attorney for both Acadiana Legal Service Corporation and Southeast Louisiana Legal Services, where he focused on foreclosure and consumer legal collections defense.
-He is licensed before all of the courts of Louisiana and the United States District Court for the Eastern and Middle Districts of Louisiana.
+He is licensed before all of the courts of Louisiana, Texas, and the United States District Court for the Eastern and Middle Districts of Louisiana.
 Mr. Nusloch joined the firm in October 2014.

 Autumn Chastain is the Managing Attorney in the Tennessee Office of Couch, Conville & Blitt, LLC.
 Autumn graduated with her Bachelor of Arts from Rhodes College and received her Juris Doctorate from the University of Memphis Cecil C. Humphreys School of Law.